For Italophiles or anyone who loves good food and wine, spend a day in Geyserville––you’ll get an Italian fix, minus the long flight.

 Geyserville Gun Club: With a rustic and friendly atmosphere, the Gun Club is where everyone goes when they’re tired of wine and want a cocktail or beer and some live musical entertainment.
 In case you’re wondering, it’s called the Gun Club because there used to be a practice range in the basement of the building.

-If your dream trip includes staying in a vineyard, the Geyserville Inn is the perfect choice.
+If your dream trip includes staying in a vineyard, the Geyserville Inn is a perfect choice.
 The Inn has recently undergone a 1.5 million dollar renovation which owner Dan Christensen says transformed the Inn from quaint to luxurious.
 I stayed at the Inn before the renovations and found it very comfortable and the location ideal.
 Many rooms have patios, balconies, and fireplaces, perfect on a chilly wine country night.

 The upgrades, however, really are beautiful.
 The bathrooms are large and well lit (key in my book of life), and include lighted, anti-fog LED mirrors, and walk-in showers – this is a bit of luxury I truly appreciate.

 The furnishings are modern and elegant in neutral tones which creates a very peaceful palette for the eyes.
-Standard amenities include WiFI, plush robes, ironing boards, fridge and maid service.
+Standard amenities include WiFI, plush robes, ironing boards, fridge, and maid service.

 The Inn welcomes wedding parties throughout the year, and the grounds provide many excellent photo opportunities.